 And the last plane, Flight 93, originally intended to attack prominent government buildings in Washington D.C., was driven in the ground in Shanksville, Pennsylvania.

-As millions of Americans were glued to their televisions watching replays of the attacks on the Twin Towers in New York City, America was blindsided again with yet, another attack.
+Millions of Americans were glued to their televisions watching replays of the attacks on the Twin Towers in New York City.
+America was then, blindsided again with yet, another attack in Washington D.C.

 At 9:37 a.m., hijackers of Boeing 757 Flight 77 torpedoed straight into the west side of the Pentagon just an hour later.

-However, the memories from those attacks are etched in the minds of those who went to work that day and their families who’s loved ones never made it home.
+However, the memories from those attacks are etched in the minds of the survivors who went to work that morning and their families who’s loved ones never made it home.

+Yes, it took less than a year to completely reconstruct the partial building.
 But, it took 7 years to erect a memorial to honor those lost on the Flight and in the Pentagon.
+Why so long?

 How many victims died at the Pentagon on September 11?

-There were 184 victims total.
-125 victims who worked in the Pentagon and 59 victims who were passengers and crew on American Airlines Flight 77.
+There were 184 souls viciously taken that day.
+125 military and civilians who worked at the Pentagon and 59 passengers and crew members aboard American Airlines Flight 77.

-The Pentagon 9/11 Memorial design was developed by Julie Beckman and Keith Kaseman.
+The National Pentagon 9/11 Memorial design was developed by Julie Beckman and Keith Kaseman.

-Their vision for the Pentagon Memorial was selected from more than 1,100 submissions by a panel of architects, family members, and public figures in the Washington, D.C. area, including two former Secretaries of Defense.
+Their vision for the National Pentagon Memorial was selected from more than 1,100 submissions.
+The selection panel included architects, family members, and public figures in the Washington, D.C. area, including two former Secretaries of Defense.

-The Design Elements of the Pentagon 9/11 Memorial
+The Design Behind the National Pentagon 9/11 Memorial

 As noted by the National 9/11 Pentagon Memorial website: